-While your potatoes are boiling, if desired, roast a bulb of garlic.
-Cut off the top to expose the cloves, drizzle a little olive oil over and sprinkle with a little sea salt.
-Pop in a 350-375° oven wrapped in foil for about 30-40 minutes until soft and golden.
+Simply cut a little off the top to expose the cloves, drizzle a little olive oil over and sprinkle with a little sea salt.
+Pop in a 350° oven wrapped in foil or parchment paper.
+Bake for about 30-40 minutes until soft and golden.

-Discard the bay leaf, you don’t want that mushed up in your mashers, the leaf has done it’s job, let it rest, in the trash or compost.
+Discard the bay leaf, you don’t want that mushed up in your mashers.
+The bay leaf has worked hard, let it rest — in the trash or compost.

 Return the drained potatoes, onions and garlic to the pot, over very low heat, get out your favorite masher, and mash, mash, mash away!!
 Mash until the steaming reduces, then remove from heat.

-Pour in your half-and-half (quit counting the fat and calories, I know you are, it’s Thanksgiving, make these babies taste out of this world).
+Pour in your half-and-half (quit counting the fat and calories, I know you are, it’s a special occasion, make these babies taste out of this world).

 Add your seasoning salt, make sure it doesn’t have MSG or any additives in it!

-Add your black pepper (yes, I know shocking, I actually added some this time!)
-And your roasted garlic (optional).
+Finally, add your black pepper (yes, I know shocking, I actually added some this time!)
+And your roasted garlic!

-Gently mash one more time, adjust seasons if needed.
+Gently mash one more time, adjust seasonings, if needed.

-Spoon into a buttered or sprayed medium-sized baking dish or bowl, if serving right away, top with a few pats of butter and sprinkle with a little regular or smoked paprika, pop back in a 350° oven until butter is melted and they are warmed back through.
+Spoon into a buttered or sprayed or bowl.
+If serving right away, top with a few pats of butter and sprinkle with a little regular or smoked paprika, pop back in a 350° oven until butter is melted and they are warmed back through.

 NOTE: If serving immediately and the potatoes have cooled, place them in a 350° oven and heat until butter is melted and potatoes are warmed.